Jitwisut/Jitwisut/README.md

 ========================================================================================================================================

-Computer Engineering Student & Full-Stack Developer Chulalongkorn University
+Computer Engineering Student & Full-Stack Developer Rangsit University
 ---------------------------------------------------

-I am a Computer Engineering student at Chulalongkorn University with a deep passion for building scalable web applications and exploring AI-driven solutions.
+I am a Computer Engineering student at Rangsit University with a deep passion for building scalable web applications and exploring AI-driven solutions.
 My expertise spans across full-stack development, utilizing modern technologies like Next.js, ElysiaJS, and PostgreSQL, and extends into high-security systems like biometric AI recognition.

 Beyond coding, I have a strong interest in Cybersecurity, UI/UX design (Figma), and Real-time communication (WebRTC/WebSockets).
 I thrive on solving complex technical challenges—whether it's optimizing search algorithms or developing interactive multiplayer platforms.
 I am constantly pushing the boundaries of what I can build, aiming to create software that is not only functional but also secure and user-centric.